 Style: Sichuan (Szechuan) Cuisine

-Characteristics: Fish-Flavored Shredded Pork is an eye-catching, colorful dish that tastes sweet, sour, salty, sweet, fresh and delicious.
+Characteristics: This dish is an eye-catching, colorful dish that tastes sweet, sour, salty, sweet, fresh and delicious.

 400g Lean pork